blueburrito24/obsidiannotes/Wishlist.md

 	-Throw on the TK CUSTOM headsculpts (may need some blu tack).
 	-Repaint the wrist wraps to match the rest of the outfit.
 - [ ] If I make this MUI Goku, I would want to get the [BLACK HOLE TOYS Full Power Jiren](https://www.aliexpress.com/item/1005008835451841.html?)
 54.99 to go with it (note that this bootleg is shorter than the real deal).
+- [ ] I'll still have all the extra parts so if I want to I can just throw together the original figure designs,

 ***